brettz9/webappfind/README.md

 1. "Demos"
     1. Demos ought to use cookie-using full screen option for HTML and SVG
     1. Get HTML CodeMirror to use closetag, html5complete, matchTags (in addition to JS ones if mixed mode can support), use the preview option?; http://codemirror.net/demo/widget.html for line bars in linting (html, css, javascript)? linting for HTML? (jslint can do some)
+    1. JS enhancement: CodeMirror tern support? can this work or be made to work with JSDoc?
+    1. use CodeMirror diffs/merge add-ons if version-control trigger types supported
+    1. use runmode for getting code syntax highlighting within CKEditor HTML (e.g., for doing blog posts): http://codemirror.net/demo/runmode.html and for a button to copy-HTML-(+css with styles inlined?)-to-clipboard in each of the html/javascript/css/svg/etc. modes
     1. Add CodeMirror search/replace?
     1. Tweak change CSS autocomplete in CodeMirror to support color/background-color, support CSS lint options
     1. Cookie to hold JSHint options (or CSS lint options))